preetsuthar17/preetsuthar.me/articles/font-size-slider.md

 });
 ```

-So that's how we easily created Font Size Adjusting slider using HTML and JavaScript.
+So that's how we easily created Font Size Adjusting slider using HTML and Javascript.
 We can also achieve this functionality in `React` but code will be different because we'll need to make use of `useSate` to set the font size and all.
 Let me know in the comments if you want the article for same functionality but using `reactjs`.
 That's for this article!

 Thanks for reading!